-1.1 This supervisory statement is aimed at firms to which CRD IV applies.

-1.2 Article 143(1) of the CRR requires the Prudential Regulation Authority (PRA) to grant permission to use the Internal Ratings Based (IRB) approach where it is satisfied that the requirements of Title II Chapter 3 of the CRR are met.
-The purpose of this supervisory statement is to provide explanation, where appropriate, of the PRA's expectations when assessing whether firms meet those requirements, including in respect of the conservatism applied.

-1.3 Responsibility for ensuring that internal models are appropriately conservative and are CRR compliant rests with firms themselves.
-The PRA stated in The PRA's approach to banking supervision that 'if a firm is to use an internal model in calculating its regulatory capital requirements, the PRA will expect the model to be appropriately conservative'.

-1.4 Firms should be aware that where approval to use the IRB approach is subject to a joint decision under CRR Article 20, the expectations set out in this supervisory statement will be subject to discussion between the PRA and other EEA regulators regarding the joint decision.

-1.5 Some parts of this supervisory statement will require revision in due course as a result of the development by the EBA of binding technical standards required by the CRR.
-The PRA expects to amend or delete these parts of this supervisory statement when those technical standards enter into force.

-1.6 The PRA expects that this document will be revised on a periodic basis.
+- 1.1 This supervisory statement (SS) is aimed at firms to which CRD IV1 applies. - 1.2 Article 143(1) of the CRR requires the Prudential Regulation Authority (PRA) to grant permission to use the Internal Ratings Based (IRB) approach where it is satisfied that the requirements of Title II Chapter 3 of the CRR are met.
+The purpose of this supervisory statement is to provide explanation, where appropriate, of the PRA's expectations when assessing whether firms meet those requirements, including in respect of the conservatism applied. - 1.3 Responsibility for ensuring that internal models are appropriately conservative and are CRR compliant rests with firms themselves.
+The PRA stated in The PRA's approach to banking supervision that 'if a firm is to use an internal model in calculating its regulatory capital requirements, the PRA will expect the model to be appropriately conservative'. - 1.4 Firms should be aware that where approval to use the IRB approach is subject to a joint decision under CRR Article 20, the expectations set out in this supervisory statement will be subject to discussion between the PRA and other EEA regulators regarding the joint decision. - 1.5 On 19 June 2017 the PRA amended its expectations regarding residential mortgage rating systems.
+Specifically, this involved adding new paragraphs 10.14-10.19, 10.21, 12.4-12.7, 12.10, 16.2 and 17.4-17.5, as well as amending paragraphs 12.3 and 13.8 within SS11/13.
+Paragraphs 12.14-12.27 have also been amended and where appropriate deleted to reflect the revised expectations.
+The PRA expects that all rating systems should be amended in line with these new expectations by the end of 2020. - 1.6 Some parts of this supervisory statement will require revision in due course as a result of the development by the EBA of binding technical standards required by the CRR.
+The PRA expects to amend or delete these parts of this supervisory statement when those technical standards enter into force. - 1.7 The PRA expects that this document will be revised on a periodic basis.